 The non-linear elastic, viscoelastic and anisotropic material parameters can be derived from dedicated mechanical experiments.
 In the current work mechanical properties for soft tissue were based on our previous work [53] where an indentation device was used that recorded indentor force and indentor force boundary conditions.
 That study assumed incompressible behaviour.
-However, in the current study we relaxed that constraint and allowed volumetric deformations to occur since this provided the most realistic response.
+However in the current study we relaxed that constraint and allowed volumetric deformations to occur since this provided the most realistic response.
 In future work the indentation experiment should be combined with tissue deformation assessment allowing for the evaluation of the volumetric deformations of the tissue.
-This can be achieved by employing MRI based indentation experiments [65], or full-field deformation measurement using, for instance, 3D digital image correlation.
+For instance MRI based indentation experiments [66].